 Will you design the machines of the future?

 Car engines, agricultural machines and ship winches.
 These are all products that have passed through the hands of a mechanical designer.
 Will you be the future developer of a smarter cooling system for trains or light weight gearbox for wind turbines?
 Or will you improve machines and their maintenance?
-The exchange programme Applied Mechanics deepens your knowledge of mechanical-engineering constructions, design tools and methods, and helps you excel in designing and improving machinery and machine parts.
+The exchange program Applied Mechanics deepens your knowledge of mechanical-engineering constructions, design tools and methods, and helps you excel in designing and improving machinery and machine parts.

 What’s Applied Mechanics like?

 Deepen your knowledge of mechanical design during this bachelor's level full-time programme (30 ECTS credits) and immediately put theory into practice during several real, company-driven projects.
-On top of this, you and your team will be working on an engineering assignment for one or two days a week to solve a problem for a real company.
+On top of this, you and your team will be working on an engineering assignment for two days a week to solve a problem for a real company.

 -